 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and officers and persons who own more than 10 percent of Entegris Common Stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of Entegris common stock.
 Entegris is required to disclose any failure to file these reports by the required due dates.
-All of these filing requirements were satisfied in a timely manner during 2008 with the following exceptions: Mr. Graves - two Form 4s, one relating to a sale filed one day late due to administrative error and one relating to an award that although reported in a timely fashion on Form 8-K was filed nine days late due to a communications oversight; Mr. Loy - one Form 4 relating to the cancellation of restricted stock and stock options in connection with his termination was filed twenty-two days late due to a communications oversight.
+All of these filing requirements were satisfied in a timely manner during 2008 with the following exceptions: Mr. Graves - two Form 4s, one relating to a sale filed one day late due to administrative error and one relating to an award that although reported in a timely fashion on Form 8-K was filed nine days late due to a communications oversight; Mr. Loy - one Form 4 relating to an award that although reported in a timely fashion on Form 8-K was filed nine days late due to a communications oversight; Mr. Pandraud - one Form 4 relating to the cancellation of restricted stock and stock options in connection with his termination was filed twenty-two days late due to a communications oversight.